Loading market data...

 The company earns revenue across three fluorine-based product families with very different economics.
 Refrigerant gases are a mature legacy line sold into air-conditioning and industrial channels.
 Lithium hexafluorophosphate, the electrolyte salt, behaves like a commodity whose price is set by global supply and demand, so earnings from this line swing with the battery-materials cycle even when shipment volumes hold steady.
 Specialty gases for semiconductor etching and deposition are the higher-barrier business, requiring purity certification and fab-by-fab qualification that reward incumbents.
 Shared feedstocks and fluorine-handling expertise tie the three lines together, letting one production platform serve air-conditioning, automotive, battery, and chip customers simultaneously.

 Company profile by LineVest editorial.
 Journalism, not investment advice.
-Commission a full DART-based report on Foosung
+Commission a full SEC-based report on Foosung

 Foosung coverage